marcobesier/rareskills-blog/circom-tutorial/circom-tutorial.md

 a * b  = s1
 s1 * c = out
 ```
-And we can see this is encoding the same computation from our circuit.
+and we can see this is encoding the same computation as our circuit.

 ## Computing the witness
-Run the following command to create code to generate the witness vector
+Run the following command to create code to generate the witness vector:

 ```
 circom multiply.circom --r1cs --sym --wasm